Mateocassidy/Meal-Planner-Project/README.md

 # <Meal-Planner-Project>
-# Group #6
+# Group #5

 ## Description

-I wanted a website to display a bmi calculator with meal options that allow you to hit those calories/macros for FREE!
-I learned you may need to turn off AdBlocker for the API to show up, how to overwrite bulma/bootstrap framework, how to implement bulma columns and sizes, this section will be about what we learned as we code through the project.. !
+I wanted to create a FREE website to display a calorie calculator based on fitness goals with an inventory of meal options that allow you to hit those calories!
+I learned you may need to turn off AdBlocker for the API to show up, how to overwrite bulma/bootstrap framework, and how to implement bulma columns and sizes.
+We also dealt a lot with git issues and fixing merge conflicts as a group.

 ## Table of Contents